eth-brownie/brownie/docs/ethpm.rst

 Interacting with Package Deployments
 ====================================

-You can load an entire package as a :ref:`Project <api-project-project>` object, which includes :ref:`Contract <api-network-contract>` instances for any contracts deployed on the currently active network:
+You can load an entire package as a :func:`Project <brownie.project.main.Project>` object, which includes :func:`Contract <brownie.network.contract.ProjectContract>` instances for any contracts deployed on the currently active network:

 .. code-block:: python